trap-representation/Chlore/README.md

   hlt
 ````

-If you're curious about how the language looks like, you can check the `grammar.txt` which contains a summary of the syntax of Chlore.
+If you're curious about how the language looks like, you can check the `grammar.txt` file, which contains a summary of the syntax of Chlore.

 A language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
 A link to the standard will be put here soon.